 Table of Contents Previous topic Next topic

-Using the Visual C++ Custom AppWizard->Tutorial - Creating an Extension with the AppWizard->Finalising Support for your Dialog Box->Supporting the Capture State Command
+Using the Custom AppWizard or Project Template->Tutorial - Creating an Extension with the AppWizard->Finalising Support for your Dialog Box->Supporting the Capture State Command

 We will now add support for the Capture State and Restore State commands.